Deposit Return Scheme | All you need to know

 - Submit product data Jan – March 2023

-- Ensure products are labelled and ROI bar code (details of this labelling to follow)
+- Ensure products are labelled and ROI bar code (must be GS1 compliant)Add deposit to price of products

 - Pay producer fees